BenJohn98/DMAt/README.md

 # Notes
 Documentation with background theory and deriavation of relevant equations, as well as output for specific conditions provided in 'DMATdoc.pdf'.
+No time to generate plots for scalar singlet dark matter-- maybe try in future.